MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

 If you've already run the samples before or encountered a runtime error, follow these steps to start fresh:

 * Check all the `.env` and `env/.env.*.*` files in the sample and delete any automatically populated values to ensure that Teams Toolkit generates new resources for you.
-* If you don’t want Teams Toolkit to generate the appId and password, update the `MicrosoftAppId` and `MicrosoftAppPassword` in the `.env` file with your own values.
+* If you don’t want Teams Toolkit to generate the appId and password, update the `BOT_ID` and `BOT_PASSWORD` in the `.env` file with your own values.
 * Remove values or leave the values blank for  **SECRET_BOT_PASSWORD** and **TEAMS_APP_UPDATE_TIME** in the `.env` file to avoid conflicts.

-Teams Toolkit automatically provisions `MicrosoftAppId` and `MicrosoftAppPassword` resources.
+Teams Toolkit automatically provisions `BOT_ID` and `BOT_PASSWORD` resources.
 If you want to use your own resources, you need to manually add them to the `.env` file.
 Teams Toolkit doesn't auto-generate the following resources:

 * An Azure OpenAI or OpenAI key
 * A database or similar storage options